dakotamm/research_blog/_posts/2023-11-15-IC-troubleshooting.md

 This plot is really interesting for a couple of reasons.
 Briefly, fall has the warmest and saltiest bottom water and summer and spring seem to have the coolest and freshest bottom water!
 It seems that there is potentially a complex stratification interaction occuring, along with the possibility of deepwater intrusions.
 Potentially, Hood Canal may be acting as a three end-member system, with rivers, mixing, and deep-water intrusions potentially creating a complex interaction between temperature, salinity, and DO.

-Looking in more depth at different correlations and allowing us to see seasonal trends, I've created T/S plot by season:
+Breaking down this plot to see seasonal trends, I created T/S plot by season:

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/9bfd7d20-b83d-4295-9455-8c896cd6a529" width="800"/><br>Fig 2.
 Hood Canal T-S diagram with 1999-2018 data, columns by season and colored by [DO].</p><br>

-Without going into too much depth, this spurned a thought toward more mechanistic understanding of Hood Canal, which should start with a literature review on my part (pending more bandwidth!).
+Without going into too much depth, this inspired us to look toward a more mechanistic understanding of Hood Canal, which should start with a literature review on my part (pending me having more bandwidth!).
 This furthered discussion toward my first paper (as well as my General Exam, targeting Spring next year...).
-Here are some science questions that this data exploration initiated:
+Here are some science questions that this data exploration initiated, which may serve to form a paper:

 1. Is there an observable multi-decadal trend in DO throughout the whole Salish Sea?
    * So far, we've seen that there is really sparse data (in current datasets) before the 2000s.
 With this data, we can't really make out an upward or downward trend in the Salish Sea as whole, or in the Strait of Georgia, Strait of Juan de Fuca, and Puget Sound as a whole.